clementbiron/personal-doc/dev.md

 #### Design system
 -  Tons of information on refactoring, design patterns, SOLID principles and other smart programming topics : https://refactoring.guru/
 - The repository of publicly available design systems and pattern libraries : https://adele.uxpin.com/
+-  Powerful component libraries & styleguides that fit the way you work : https://fractal.build/

 #### Divers
 - Everything you always wanted to know about implementing scrolling but were afraid to ask : https://evilmartians.com/chronicles/scroll-to-the-future-modern-javascript-css-scrolling-implementations